harryturr/html/__2-workshop/exercise-1/1-questions.md

 ## Q4 - Can a `button` be a child of a `button`?
 Explain your reasoning
+No, buttons are not block elements, they are inline, so should not have child elements.
+Also likely doesn't make sense from a UI point of view, as it is clickable.

 ## Q5 - What is the most generic tag you can use?
 div